robohydra/robohydra/docs/0.4/changes/index.md

 use a single RoboHydra server for multiple users.
 Read the [rationale, documentation and examples](../summoners) for more details.

+### Configuration files now optional

+RoboHydra has a new command-line option, `-n`, to avoid reading a configuration file.
+It also has an option `-P` to specify a comma-separated list of plugins to load on startup.
+These two options combined allow you to start RoboHydra without any configuration file.

 ### Standard way to create new classes of heads

 RoboHydra 0.4 also introduces a standard way to [create your own head